Santhosh150699/data-scrapeing/README.md

 (test_env) C:\Users\Usernme\test_env\Scripts\Scraper>streamlit run Twitter_scrapping_code.py

-You can now view your Streamlit app in your browser with URL : http://192.168.1.6:8501
+You can now view your Streamlit app in your browser with  Local URL: http://localhost:8501

+You can view in browser by using Network URL: http://192.168.1.6:8501